Picture of Alexander Brazie

 Ion Game Design Discord server

 Ion Game Design started the server in 2024, and it has reached 2,600 members.
 The community isn’t for game designers in general, though: know that you’re getting into a community for a specific company.
-Make sure to join if curious about what’s going on in the board game world or looking to learn about their partnership programs.
-Use the invite /invite/4Nd885W to become a member.
+Make sure to join if you’re curious about what’s going on in the board game world or looking to learn about their partnership programs.

 15. Daniel Mullins Games Discord

 Daniel Mullins is an indie developer who got his start turning his game jam title Pony Island into a commercial success.
-Join the community to follow the career of a prominent indie dev and get advice from the indie community.
+The Discord follows his career as a prominent indie dev and offers advice from the indie community.
 The #i-designed-this channel is a place to freely promote games in front of other devs on a channel with tens of thousands of members.
-The server also includes channels for sharing fan creations and links to the modding community around his most recent release.
+Daniel Mullins Games also includes channels for sharing fan creations and links to the modding community around his most recent release.

 Daniel Mullins Games Discord server

-Daniel Mullins Games started the server in 2019 after the release of his second game.
-The server has built up to 37,000 members, some of which are fans and some of which are content creators.
-The server isn’t a career advancement or advice server like the others, so make sure to look at other servers too for job help.
-Join up with the invite /invite/danielmullinsgames.
+Daniel Mullins started the server in 2019 after the release of his second game.
+The server has built up to 37,000 members, with a mix of fans and content creators.
+The server isn’t a career advancement or advice server, so make sure to check other servers for job-related help and advice.

 Join the Funsmith Tavern to get exclusive game dev tips that we don't share anywhere else